 “I will create comprehensive documentation for all our new software projects within two months.
 This documentation should be clear and understandable so that other QA analysts can use and understand it to test the software.”

-Time-based: The timeline for this goal is two months.
+T: The timeline for this particular statement is two months.

 12. Manage Your Workflow